 - Finally, the body re-stabilizes the segment and the patient experiences fewer episodes of back pain.

-Based on the observation that demographic studies show less back pain from degenerative disc disease in elderly adults (over 60 years) than in younger adults (30 to 50 year-olds), he also concluded that this process happened over a period of 20 to 30 years.
-Although elderly patients may have pain from facet osteoarthritis, it is uncommon for them to have disc problems.
+Based on the observation that demographic studies show less back pain from degenerative disc disease in elderly adults (over 60 years) than in younger adults (30 to 50 year-olds), the studies also concluded that this process happened over a period of 20 to 30 years.

 In This Article: